"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 So whole decades ago (has it really been that long?), Tom, Naomi and I watched A Chipmunk Christmas.
 (You remember Alvin and the Chipmunks, right?
 "ALVINNN!") ツ

 Well (spoiler alert), Alvin secretly gives away his harmonica (a gift from Dave, his caretaker/agent) to an ill little boy.
 But then Dave announces that, at their next concert, he'd like Alvin to play his new harmonica.

-Uh-oh!
-So Alvin, unable to tell Dave that he no longer has the harmonica lest he hurt his feelings, begins a campaign to earn money for a new one.
-For days Alvin hunts for money and asks for money and tries to find ways to earn money, making Dave crazy and worried about Alvin's apparent mercenary selfishness.
+So Alvin, unable to tell Dave that he no longer owns the harmonica (lest he hurt his feelings), begins a campaign to earn money for a new one.
+For days Alvin hunts for money, begs for money, attempts to earn money, making Dave crazy and worried about Alvin's apparent mercenary selfishness.

 Dave is pushed over the proverbial edge when he checks on a sleeping Alvin.
-He quietly opens the door, looks down at Alvin in bed who then, speaking in his sleep, repeats over and over, "MoneyMoneyMoney.
-MoneyMoneyMoney."
+Quietly opening the door, he looks down at Alvin who then, speaking in his sleep, repeats over and over, "MoneyMoneyMoney.
+I need money!"

 Heh.
 Of course, the truth comes out eventually and Dave tells Alvin he's proud of him for giving away the harmonica.

 One thing never left me after watching that cartoon--the MoneyMoneyMoney thing.
 For over 20 years I've found perfect situations in which to repeat to Tom, "MoneyMoneyMoney," in a joking fashion.
 And always we chuckle.